Hill Harper

-Frank Eugene "Hill" Harper (born May 17, 1966) is an American actor and author.
-He is known for his roles on CSI: NY, Limitless and The Good Doctor.
+Frank Eugene "Hill" Harper (born May 17, 1966) is an American actor and political candidate, who is known for his roles as Dr. Sheldon Hawkes in CSI: NY, Agent Spelman Boyle in Limitless, and Dr. Marcus Andrews in The Good Doctor.

-Harper is expected to his announce his candidacy to represent Michigan in the United States Senate as a Democrat in the 2024 election.
+Harper was a candidate in the Democratic Primary in the 2024 United States Senate election in Michigan to fill the seat of retiring incumbent, Senator Debbie Stabenow.

 Early life and education

-Harper was born in Iowa City, Iowa, the son of Harry D. Harper, II, a psychiatrist, and Marilyn Harper (née Hill), who was one of the first black practicing anesthesiologists in the United States and co-authored a book called Wearing Purple.
+Harper was born in Iowa City, Iowa, the son of two medical doctors.
+His parents, Harry D. Harper, a psychiatrist, and Marilyn Harper (née Hill), who was one of the first black practicing anesthesiologists in the United States and co-authored a book called Wearing Purple.
 Born Frank Eugene Harper, he adopted the name "Hill" as a tribute to both his maternal and paternal ancestors.

-Harper has been acting since the age of 7.
-Harper graduated from Bella Vista High School in 1984.

-Harper then graduated magna cum laude from Brown University in 1988, with a BA in economics and sociology and was valedictorian of his department.
-In 1992, he graduated with a JD, cum laude, from Harvard Law School.
-He received his Master of Public Administration degree from John F. Kennedy School at Harvard University.
-During his years at Harvard, he was a full-time member of Boston's Black Folks Theater Company, one of the oldest and most acclaimed black theater troupes in the country.
+Harper graduated magna cum laude from Brown University in Providence, Rhode Island in 1988, with a BA degree in economics and sociology.
+He was also valedictorian of his department.
+In 1992, he graduated with a JD, cum laude, from Harvard Law School in Cambridge, Massachusetts.
+He received an MPA degree with honors from John F. Kennedy School at Harvard University.
+During his years at Harvard, he was a full-time member of Boston's Black Folks Theater Company, one of the oldest and most acclaimed black theater troupes in the United States.

 While a student at Harvard, Harper befriended Barack Obama, with whom he played basketball.
-In 2012, Harper was appointed to The President's Cancer Panel, the fully vetted three-member body assigned to work with the National Institute of Health (NIH) and make recommendations to the White House around cancer policy.
+In 2012, Harper was appointed to The President's Cancer Panel, a three-member body assigned to work with the National Institutes of Health (NIH) and make recommendations to the White House around cancer policy.

 He subsequently moved to Los Angeles to pursue acting.
 He has received eight honorary degrees, including honorary doctorates from both Westfield State College and Howard University.